jonaslindemann/mxdisplay/README.md

 Example: http://x.x.x.x:5000

 Currently the web-interface is in swedish.
-User interface can be changed by editing the index.html in the templates directory of the source tree.
+However, the user interface can be changed by editing the index.html in the templates directory of the source tree.